samchat5/racket-minesweeper/README.md

 # Controls

-To play, all you need is the mouse.
+To play, all you need is the mouse and the spacebar.
 Racket unfortunately only recognizes one type of mouse input (a click) so the typical minesweeper controls are impossible.
 To get around this, we have a status on the side showing the current mode you are in (whether you are revealing squares/mines or flagging them).
-To toggle, all you have to do is click the status and switch back whenever you want to.
+To toggle, all you have to do is press space and switch back whenever you want to.

 Have fun!